PelionIoT/meta-mbl/docs/warp7-image-signing.md

     - Reboot and check the `hab_status` reports secure boot successful authentication.
 - Step 9: OPTIONAL: Close and lock device.

+Each step is described in more detail below.

 # Step 1: Prerequisites

 This section describes the preparatory steps necessary for creating a signed image.

-## Install Required packages for signing
+## Install required packages for signing

 Please consult the [Prerequisites](https://github.com/ARMmbed/meta-mbl/blob/master/docs/walkthrough.md#-1-prerequisites) section of the
 MBL [Instructions for Building Images](https://github.com/ARMmbed/meta-mbl/blob/master/docs/walkthrough.md) to ensure these packages are installed